-The time necessary to complete an investigation will vary depending upon the facts of a particular case.
-In most cases, investigations will be completed within a reasonably prompt manner, and no longer than thirty (30) business days of the Title IX Coordinator/EEO Specialist's or designee's receipt of a complaint.
+The time necessary to complete an investigation will vary depending on the facts of a particular case.
+Investigations will be started and completed promptly and thoroughly, and in most cases, investigations will be completed within sixty (60) days of the Title IX Coordinator/EEO Specialist's or designee's receipt of a complaint.
 Provided, however, that the investigation process may be extended for good reason, including but not limited to the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.